Assassination Rogue Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Venthyr Assassination Rogue Soulbinds

-This Soulbind pathing and Conduit placement is recommended for Theotar the Mad Duke:
+This pathing and Conduit placement is the recommended one for Theotar the Mad Duke: